 - Current Year: Junior

-- Height: 6’1″
+- Height: 6’0 3/8″

-- Weight: 225 pounds
+- Weight: 217 pounds

 Isaiah Spiller Scouting Report

 His physicality is well-demonstrated as a blocker.
 The running back picks up blitzes well, and there are multiple examples of him buying his quarterback time in the pocket.
 Furthermore, he displays the ability to block in the open field, helping to extend run plays where he isn’t the ball carrier.

-As you’d expect from a physical back, he does his best work between the tackles.
+As you’d expect from a physical back, Spiller does his best work between the tackles.
 He is a dangerous threat as a ball carrier in short-yardage and goal-line situations.
+The Texas A&M RB isn’t afraid of contact at the line of scrimmage, displaying good contact balance in crowded areas to maintain forward motion.
 However, his inside wins are not purely a result of his physicality.

 Areas for improvement

-Isaiah Spiller’s Player Profile
+Spiller’s Player Profile

-His mother worked in the athletic department at a local high school.
+Spiller’s mother worked in the athletic department at a local high school.
 Meanwhile, Fred Spiller — Isaiah’s father — was a tight end at Texas A&M whose career was cut short by injury.
 Surrounded by a sporting family, it’s no wonder that Spiller has developed into a stellar athlete with the potential to be the RB1 of the 2022 NFL Draft.

 As an Aggies legacy, the younger Spiller was linked to A&M from early in his career at Klein Collins High School.
-Despite that expectation, Isaiah had a different path in mind during his junior season.
+Despite that expectation, he had a different path in mind during his junior season.
 As a lifelong Adrian Peterson fan, an offer from Oklahoma opened up the possibility to follow in his idol’s footsteps.
 Amongst over 20 offers, the four-star running back committed to the Sooners in November 2017.

-Following a visit to College Station through the summer of 2018, Spiller rescinded his commitment to Oklahoma.
+Spiller rescinded his commitment to Oklahoma after a visit to College Station through the summer of 2018.
 The opportunity to continue the family legacy with the Aggies proved too great a lure.
-“It felt like home.
-My dad went there, everything about it was perfect for me.
+“It felt like home,” Spiller said.
+“My dad went there, everything about it was perfect for me.
 It just felt right.
 I can’t wait to go there and show what I’ve got.”